rust11/xxdp/readme.txt

-This project is an attempt to restore XXDP+ sources
+This project is an attempt to restore XXDP+ sources.

 XXDPP.MAC              - The restored source of the XXDP+ monitor XXDPP.LST              - The listing file